 United States - new york

-Chris DAZE Ellis was born in 1962 in New York City.
-He began his prolific Career painting New York City subway cars in 1976 while attending The High School of Art and Design.
+Born in 1962 in New York City, Chris Ellis aka DAZE began his prolific career painting New York City subway cars in 1976 while attending The High School of Art and Design.
 He remains one of the few artists of his generation to make the successful transition from the subways to the studio.
 His first group show was the seminal “Beyond Words” at the Mudd Club in 1981.
 Soon after his first solo exhibition was held at Fashion Moda, an influential alternative art space in the South Bronx.
-One year later the Sammlung Ludwig, Aachen, Germany acquired the first of several paintings for their permanent collection.
+One year later the Sammlung Ludwig, Aachen, Germany acquired the first painting for their permanent collection.

-Since then he has exhibited in numerous solo exhibitions in such cities as Paris, Monte Carlo, Singapore, Beijing, Florence, and Buenos Aires.
-Ellis’ work has continued to be included in many group shows and museum surveys internationally.
-Notable solo exhibitions include: Sidney Janis Gallery, NY, 1984, Palais du Lichtenstein, Feldkirch, Austria, 1999, Musee d’art Moderne, Nice, France, 1999, Galleria del Palazzo, Florence, Italy, 1998, Fortune Cookie Projects, Singapore, 2010, Addison Gallery of American art at The Phillips Academy, Andover, Massachusetts, 2014, The Museum of the City of New York, New York, The Russ Berrie Medical Science Pavillion at Columbia University, 2018.
-PPOW Gallery, New York, 2018.
+Since then, Daze has been part of numerous exhibitions in cities like Paris, Monte Carlo, Singapore, Beijing, Florence, and Buenos Aires.
+His notable solo exhibitions over the years include: Sidney Janis Gallery (USA, 1984), Palais du Lichtenstein (Austria, 1999), Musee d’art Moderne (France, 1999), Galleria del Palazzo (Italy, 1998), Fortune Cookie Projects (Singapore, 2010), Addison Gallery of American art at The Phillips Academy (USA, 2014), The Museum of the City of New York (USA, 2016), The Russ Berrie Medical Science Pavillion (USA, 2018), as well as the PPOW Gallery (USA, 2018).

 In addition to the many public projects completed, Daze has successfully worked in collaboration with students since 1994.
 He has worked in communities within various cities such as New York, Seoul, Korea, Baton Rouge, Louisiana, Rio de Janiero, Brazil, Palaia, Italy, Port au Prince, Haiti and Andover, Massachusetts.
-He is a regular contributor to the Leap Arts Program and Thrive collective in New York.
+Not to mention that he is a regular contributor to the Leap Arts Program and Thrive collective in New York.

-Daze’s paintings have found themselves in many private collections including Eric Clapton, Natalie Imbruglia and Madonna.
-His work can also be found in the permanent collections of The Whitney Museum, NY, Museum of Modern Art, NY, The Museum of the City of New York, The Ludwig Museum, Aachen, Yale University Art Gallery, New Haven, and Addison Museum of American Art at the Phillips Academy.
+Daze’s paintings have found themselves in many private collections including those of Eric Clapton, Natalie Imbruglia and Madonna.
+Lastly, his original artworks can also be found in the permanent collections of The Whitney Museum, Museum of Modern Art, The Museum of the City of New York, The Ludwig Museum, Yale University Art Gallery, New Haven, and Addison Museum of American Art at the Phillips Academy.